-28 Agency/Group/Organization US Bank 20 Agency/Group/Organization Type Financial Institution What section of the Plan was addressed by Consultation?
-Housing Need Assessment How was the Agency/Group/Organization consulted and Invited to participate in the what are the anticipated outcomes of the consultation or Consolidated Plan focus groups, areas for improved coordination? public input meeting, and comment on the draft plan.
-29 Agency/Group/Organization Home Builders Association 25 Agency/ Group/ Organization nome builders Association Agency/Group/Organization Type Builder Association What section of the Plan was addressed by Consultation?
-Housing Need Assessment How was the Agency/Group/Organization consulted and Invited to participate in the what are the anticipated outcomes of the consultation or Consolidated Plan focus groups, areas for improved coordination? public input meeting, and comment on the draft plan.
-30 Agency/Group/Organization Chamber of Commerce Agency/Group/Organization Type Business Leaders What section of the Plan was addressed by Consultation?
-Housing Need Assessment How was the Agency/Group/Organization consulted and Invited to participate in the what are the anticipated outcomes of the consultation or Consolidated Plan focus groups, areas for improved coordination? public input meeting, and comment on the draft plan.
-32 Agency/Group/Organization RichSmith Development Agency/Group/Organization Type Developer What section of the Plan was addressed by Consultation?
-Housing Need Assessment How was the Agency/Group/Organization consulted and Invited to participate in the what are the anticipated outcomes of the consultation or Consolidated Plan focus groups, areas for improved coordination? public input meeting, and comment 22 on the draft plan.
-33 Agency/Group/Organization Goss Management Agency/Group/Organization Type Realtor What section of the Plan was addressed by Consultation?
-Housing Need Assessment How was the Agency/Group/Organization consulted and Invited to participate in the what are the anticipated outcomes of the consultation or Consolidated Plan focus groups, areas for improved coordination? public input meeting, and comment 24 Access (Crown (Organization on the draft plan.
-34 Agency/Group/Organization IN Affordable Housing Agency/Group/Organization Type CHDO What section of the Plan was addressed by Consultation?
-Housing Need Assessment How was the Agency/Group/Organization consulted and Invited to participate in the what are the anticipated outcomes of the consultation or Consolidated Plan focus groups, areas for improved coordination? public input meeting, and comment on the draft plan.
+20 A 10 10 LIC D I 28 Agency/Group/Organization US Bank Agency/Group/Organization Type Financial Institution What section of the Plan was addressed by Housing Need Assessment Consultation?
+How was the Agency/Group/Organization consulted Invited to participate in the and what are the anticipated outcomes of the Consolidated Plan focus groups, consultation or areas for improved coordination? public input meeting, and comment on the draft plan.
+29 Agency/Group/Organization Home Builders Association Agency/Group/Organization Type Builder Association What section of the Plan was addressed by Housing Need Assessment Consultation?
+How was the Agency/Group/Organization consulted Invited to participate in the and what are the anticipated outcomes of the Consolidated Plan focus groups, consultation or areas for improved coordination? public input meeting, and comment on the draft plan.
+30 Agency/Group/Organization Chamber of Commerce Agency/Group/Organization Type Business Leaders What section of the Plan was addressed by Housing Need Assessment Consultation?
+Housing Need Assessment How was the Agency/Group/Organization consulted Invited to participate in the and what are the anticipated outcomes of the Consolidated Plan focus groups, consultation or areas for improved coordination? public input meeting, and comment consultation of areas for improved coordination: on the draft plan.
+32 Agency/Group/Organization RichSmith Development 32 Agency/ Group/ Organization Mensimen Development Agency/Group/Organization Type Developer What section of the Plan was addressed by Housing Need Assessment Consultation?
+How was the Agency/Group/Organization consulted Invited to participate in the and what are the anticipated outcomes of the Consolidated Plan focus groups, consultation or areas for improved coordination? public input meeting, and comment on the draft plan.
+33 Agency/Group/Organization Goss Management Agency/Group/Organization Type Realtor What section of the Plan was addressed by Housing Need Assessment Consultation?
+How was the Agency/Group/Organization consulted Invited to participate in the and what are the anticipated outcomes of the Consolidated Plan focus groups, consultation or areas for improved coordination? public input meeting, and comment · on the draft plan.

+34 Agency/Group/Organization IN Affordable Housing Agency/Group/Organization Type CHDO What section of the Plan was addressed by Housing Need Assessment Consultation?
+How was the Agency/Group/Organization consulted Invited to participate in the and what are the anticipated outcomes of the Consolidated Plan focus groups, consultation or areas for improved coordination? public input meeting, and comment on the draft plan.